256dpi/hanya/README.md

 	"reference" => array("as"=>"reference","definition"=>"my-definition","field"=>"value")
 	"file" => array("as"=>"file","folder"=>".","blank"=>true,"upload"=>true) // will add a name_path magic variable too

+If you add, remove or alter fields in the blueprint, Hanya will not push the changes to the table at this time.
+You have to delete the table or edit it with your favorite SQLite or mySQL Utility.

 ### Ordering

 All definitions have a _ordering_ field as default to let the user order them with up and down arrows.
 You can disable ordering with: